 Read more about the BioTherapeutics programme.

-Discover why our students choose the Bio-Pharmaceutical Sciences master's programmeThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Discover why our students choose the Bio-Pharmaceutical Sciences master's programmeThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.

 Why study BioTherapeutics at Leiden University?